-Independent assessors must ask apprentices 8 questions, from a question bank prepared by the end-point assessment organisation, covering underpinning knowledge and behaviours as specified in Annex A. Supplementary questions are allowed to seek clarification.
-Questioning is expected to accommodate the type of engineering fitting that the apprentice does and the environment in which they work.
+Independent assessors must ask apprentices 6 questions, from a question bank prepared by the end-point assessment organisation, covering underpinning knowledge and behaviours as specified in Annex A. Supplementary questions are allowed to seek clarification.

 EPAOs must produce a bank of sample questions for end-point assessors.
 The question bank must be of sufficient size to prevent predictability and be reviewed regularly (at least once a year) to ensure the questions are fit-for-purpose.